-DUI/DWI offenders are typically required to attend a certain number of hours either in counseling, meetings or a substance abuse treatment program.
-Each state has its own requirements when it comes to sentencing for the DUI/DWI offender.
-Offenders who are regarded as low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These group meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol treatment program.
+DUI/DWI offenders are often required to attend a certain number of hours either in counseling, meetings or a drug or alcohol rehab program.
+Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
+Offenders who are considered to be low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These are sometimes referred to as "Level I & Level II Alcohol Classes".
+These meetings are typically held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol rehabilitation program.

 Self payment drug and alcohol treatment facilities are an excellent alternative to other types of treatment programs i.e. private medical insurance and state funded facilities.
 Individuals who are able to attend self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
 To learn more about self payment programs, contact a substance abuse rehab center and ask about their payment options.
 It is a good idea to contact a number of programs so that you have a comparison of your choices regarding treatment options and payment options.